sciZer0/newdiscoveries/README.md

 But what is Gravitational Force?

->Remarkably, official/modern science doesn’t even attempt to answer: what is Gravitational Force?
+>Remarkably, "official" science doesn’t even attempt to answer: what is Gravitational Force?
 Everything modern science knows is that during every moment “something” is pushing every object closer to the ground, and we (people) call this “something” Gravitational Force.

 For example, when you let an apple out of your hand,